vinodiOS/Instasaver/README.md

 ## License

-SwiftQRScanner is available under the MIT license.
+Instasaver is available under the MIT license.
 See the LICENSE file for more info.